-Panthea Lee (b.
-1983, Taipei) is a writer, cultural worker, and transdisciplinary facilitator committed to structural justice and collective liberation.
-Rooted in Daoist, feminist, deimperial, and reparative practices, she weaves alliances across community groups, artists, grassroots movements, governments, and international agencies to advance dignity, equity, and healing.
+Panthea Lee (李佩珊) is a cultural worker and transdisciplinary facilitator committed to structural justice and collective liberation.
+Rooted in Daoist, feminist, and reparative practices, she weaves alliances across community groups, artists, grassroots movements, governments, and international agencies to advance dignity, equity, and healing.
 Her work lives at the intersection of the spiritual and the political, grounded in the truth that we belong to each other—and that collective flourishing depends on both relational repair and structural transformation.

-Her perspective has been shaped by work in 30+ countries, primarily across the Global South, accompanying and building coalitions fighting for human rights, economic justice, deliberative democracy, knowledge equity, press freedom, and collective healing.
+Her perspective has been shaped by work in over 30 countries, primarily across the Global South, accompanying and building coalitions fighting for human rights, economic justice, participatory democracy, knowledge equity, press freedom, and collective healing.
+Trained in somatic facilitation and social justice mediation, she grounds this work in embodied and relational practice.

 Learning & Lineages